groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Comma Separated Values File (.csv) represents plain text files that contain records of data with comma separated values.
+Represents a Comma Separated Values File (.csv), which represents plain text files that contain records of data with comma-separated values.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/csv